(Names have been changed to protect the identity of those involved)

 Crazy-Making Fights and Self Harm

 Because Austin had these violent episodes after fights, Marcia would tell him that he was bi-polar and mentally unstable and would threaten to call the police and put him in the hospital.
 She attributed his behavior to a preexisting mental illness and tried to convince him that she was there to help him.
 She also claimed that his family was the a major cause in his stress and that if the family would just leave him alone, things would work out.
 She was (and is) incapable of conceiving the fact that her emotional abuse was the cause of his mental breakdowns.
 He was literally her prisoner.
-During this time, he lost weight, was often sick, was extremely depressed and hopeless.
+During this time, he lost weight (over 40 pounds), was often sick, and was extremely depressed and hopeless.
 He felt like he was going crazy and often had thoughts of just ending it all.

 Coercive Control describes relationships where one partner systematically dominates the other.
 Tactics can include criticism, isolation, threats, stalking, manipulating, and sometimes abusing physically and sexually.
 Physical and verbal abuse are often present in Coercive Control—but not always.
 With young people, especially, Coercive Control may feel like love.
 The abuser will often say he is doing these things out of love or jealousy.